Best balance transfer and 0% purchase cards

 Halifax has one of a handful of cards that charges no fees at all on balance transfers, letting pay nothing to transfer an existing balance for up to 25 months.

 The Halifax card also includes six months’ interest free purchases, while Virgin charges no interest on purchases for three months.
 Purchases with Tesco Bank are interest-free for one month.
-With the AA card, you'll only get 22-months interest free if you transfer less than £500, though larger balances will qualify for the full two years.

 There are several 0% introductory offers for money transfers, giving you up to three years to clear your debts without paying interest.
 As with balance transfers, you'll need to watch out for the fees, which are typically 3%-4% for money transfers.